Kyrgyzstan evacuates thousands after Tajikistan clashes | DW | 30.04.2021

 The government of Kyrgyzstan's Batken region, which borders Tajikistan, said the evacuated citizens had been "placed in specially organized points" in its administrative center, "or went to visit relatives."

-Military from both sides began exchanging fire on Thursday, but later that day a ceasefire was declared by Kyrgyzstan's foreign ministry from 8:00 pm (1400 GMT).
+Military units from both countries began exchanging fire on Thursday, but later that day a ceasefire was declared by Kyrgyzstan's foreign ministry from 8:00 pm (1400 GMT).
 Armed forces then returned to their respective military bases.

 Tajikistan acknowledged the ceasefire early the following day.